lukefleed/two-pass-lanczos/README.md

 ## Reproducing Experimental Results

 The project includes three experimental analyses corresponding to the results in `tex/report.pdf`.
-Each experiment generates CSV data that is subsequently visualized using Python scripts.
+Each experiment generates CSV data that is then visualized using Python scripts.

 ### 1. Memory and Computation Trade-off